Skip to main content

 Stronger editorial balance

-The Sweden cluster no longer depends on a single operator to carry the whole market.
+Sweden no longer depends on a single operator to carry the whole market.

-Commercially, the market now feels more measured because readers can choose between two contextually disclosed routes.
+The market now feels more measured because readers can choose between two clearly disclosed options.

 Last Updated: March 29, 2026